solitontech/software-practices-metrics-tool/server/README.md

 }
 ```

+In `server-config.json` file targetBranch, organization, projectName, repositoryId,
+authToken are mandatory field and squads are optional field.
+If you are not configuring
+squads leave it as empty (`"squads": []`), to configure squads refer [here](#optional-configurations-in-server-configjson-file).

 ## Steps to Find Out Azure Repo Details

 Go to your [Azure DevOps](https://dev.azure.com/) and get the details for